Jmabos/Digital-Transformation/README.md

-# Digital Transformation – Business Analyst Role on a Staff Management Portal Project
+# Digital Transformation – My Role as a Business Analyst on a Staff Management Portal Project

 **Excited to share a recent digital transformation project I worked on as a Business Analyst!**